 - Place two drops of normal saline on a slide side by side and emulsify colonies resembling V. cholerae from a nonselective medium on both.

-- Add a drop of polyvalent O1 antisera to one of the suspension and tilt the slide to and fro.
+- Add a drop of polyvalent O1 antisera to one of the suspensions and tilt the slide to and fro.
 Observe for agglutination within a minute.

 - If none of the above shows a positive reaction, perform an agglutination test with O139 antiserum.

 - V. cholerae O1 can be further differentiated into two biotypes by the following tests.